RED certification, step-by-step procedure

 - Select the harmonised standards in force for each band and article.

-- Assess article 3.3 cybersecurity applicability and required assurance level.
+- Assess article 3.3 cybersecurity applicability and check whether an EN 18031 OJEU restriction is triggered.

 Phase 2: Design and risk analysis (weeks 3-6)